burespe1/semantic-dictionary/drafts/DR_EU_2024-490/observed-data-on-cancellations-for-scheduled-transport-cancellations-and-when-possible-the-reason-of-flights.md

 subcategory: Observed data on cancellations
 ---

-**Observed data on cancellations – _for scheduled transport: cancellations, and when possible the reason, of flights_**

 >See Correspondence Transmodel/SIRI in “Observed data on cancellations – for scheduled transport: cancellations, and when possible the reason, of rail passenger services”.